A Guide to Applications & Awards

 What is a CCE Grant?

 - A CCE grant enables the recipient community to hold a long-term programme or one-off event by minimising the projected shortfall.
-If the event ultimately incurs a shortfall totalling less than the CCE grant awarded, the grant will be reduced to reflect this.
-However, if the shortfall incurred totals more than originally anticipated, the grant will not be increased
+If the event ultimately incurs a shortfall totalling less than the grant, the grant will be reduced to reflect this.
+If the shortfall from the event is higher than anticipated, the grant will not be increase

 - CCE generally awards grants of up to £2,000.
 Sums exceeding this will nevertheless still be considered, particularly for long-term planning